gocd-contrib/gocd-groovy-dsl-config-plugin/README.md

 compileOnly group: 'cd.go.groovydsl', name: 'dsl', version: 'XXX'
 ```

+## Support for Branches and PRs

+Often you would want to run your builds against multiple branches and PRs.
+Manually configuring pipelines/workflow for each branch/PR could be cumbersome.
+The plugin provides an ability to templatize a pipeline or an entire workflow to run your builds against each branch and PR.
+Once a template is defined,
+the plugin scans the configured repository at a regular interval and for each available branch/PR it builds the corresponding pipelines.

+The plugin also provides notification capability, you can configure the plugin to notify your pull requests with the build status.

+For a working example, refer to the [Groovy Script](https://github.com/gocd/pr-pipelines-workflow/blob/master/.gocd/build.gocd.groovy) which generates the PR workflow
+under the pipeline group `gocd-pull_8567-Groovy_plugin_branch_PR_feature_example` on https://build.gocd.org.
+You will have to login as Guest user to view this pipeline group.

+You can refer to [PR support examples](example/src/main/groovy/pull_request_support) for comprehensive examples for each provider.

 ## Example

-Here is a simple example of the DSL, there are mode examples in the [examples directory](example/src/main/groovy).
+Here is a simple example of the DSL, there are more examples in the [examples directory](example/src/main/groovy).

 ```groovy
 import cd.go.contrib.plugins.configrepo.groovy.dsl.*